OhMyLaia/Sprint-3-movies-remote/README.md

-# 📄  Movie finder by filters ✨
+# 📄  Movie finder using custom filters ✨
 - Building the logics to find movies from a database per director, year, average of the year, etc...
 - Code testing to ensure the program will run as expected, avoiding corner casings.